DanielMonjezi02/Laravel-Ecommerce-Website/README.md

 ### Edit .env.example file
 1. Open the project within your chosen code editor
 2. Locate a file named `.env.example` which should be at the bottom of your file explorer section
-3. Change the following section as shown below to match your database details
+3. Change the following section as shown below to match your database details:

 ![](https://i.imgur.com/glSiD30.png)

 ### Migrate the database
 1. Please ensure your MySQL module is running
-2. Open git-bash terminal, change the root to the project and enter the following command: ``php artisan migrate`` - You should see a list of a few tables
+2. Open git-bash terminal, change the root to the project and enter the following command: ``php artisan migrate`` - You should see a list of tables being displayed
 3. Keep the terminal open and [seed the database](#seed-the-database)

 ### Seed the database
-1. You should already have completed the [migrate database](#migrate-the-database) section and therefore should still have the termianl open - If you do not, please refer back to the steps
+1. You should already have completed the [migrate database](#migrate-the-database) section and therefore should still have the terminal open - If you do not, please refer back to the steps
 2. Enter the following command: ``php artisan db:seed``
 3. This is the last section and you should now be able to view the website along with the correct front end assets by visiting: http://localhost/ while ensuring both apache and mysql module's are running